 A community solar project will have to demonstrate that it has met a minimum subscription level to be considered energized and eligible to receive payment for RECs.
 At least 50% of the capacity of the project must be subscribed at the time of energization in order to receive payment for RECs, and that payment will be based upon calculating the number of RECs that correspond with the amount of the project's capacity that has been initially subscribed.
 The Approved Vendor will report subscription levels on a quarterly basis during the first year.
 The calculation of the number of RECs for payment will be updated after one year of operation (based on the final quarterly report of that first year) to allow for the acquisition of additional subscribers.
-A community solar project may request one additional extension (with a refundable extension payment as provided for in Section 6.15.2) to its energized date if it needs additional time to acquire subscribers.
+A community solar project may request one additional extension (with a non-refundable extension payment as provided for in Section 6.15.2) to its energized date if it needs additional time to acquire subscribers.

-To the extent that an Approved Vendor demonstrates additional subscriptions or updated subscription mixes that would entitle the Approved Vendor to a greater payment, the contract will require that the second payment reflect the increased value for quarters where the additional subscriptions or updated subscription mix entitled the Approved Vendor to additional revenue.
-If subscriber levels (or mixes) change in such a manner that contract value is reduced, the additional payments would also be adjusted downwards accordingly.473
+The Agency recognizes that each of the five payments for a greater than 10 kW system may be a year apart but that each payment represents 1/5 of the total payout.
+Thus, To the extent that an Approved Vendor demonstrates additional subscriptions or updated subscription mixes that would entitle the Approved Vendor to a greater payment, the Agency shall ensure the Approved Vendor-utility contract requires will require that the second payment reflect the increased value for quarters where the additional subscriptions or updated subscription mix entitled the Approved Vendor to additional revenue.
+If subscriber levels (or mixes) change in such a manner that contract value is reduced, the additional payments would also be adjusted downwards accordingly.609